1 (205) 386-6182 info@fertilizerforless.com

 Some gardeners opt to add organic material that improves soil structure and supports microorganisms present in the soil, which helps the nutrients to be available more quickly.
 This is especially true in warm weather when these microorganisms are more active.
 Generally, organic fertilizers release half of their nutrients during the first season and will continue to feed the soil over the succeeding years.
 They build up soil health over time, which is a big advantage of organics.

-Plant-based fertilizers
+Plant-based Fertilizers

 Plant-based fertilizers, in general, have low to moderate nitrogen, phosphorus, and potassium values.
 But the good thing about this kind of fertilizer is that their nutrients become available more quickly so plants can utilize them sooner.
 In addition, some of them can even provide an extra dose of other minerals and micronutrients.
 If plant-based fertilizers are unavailable at the garden center, you can check out your local feed store.
 Looking for a more sustainable option?
 Grow comfrey on your property for use as a fertilizer tea.
 It’s so nutrient dense that, it makes a surprisingly great fertilizer.